Announcement

 Overview

-The Louisiana Emergency Rental Assistance Program provides emergency rental and utility assistance to Louisiana residents who are at risk of experiencing homelessness or housing instability, as well as landlords struggling to collect rent due to the COVID-19 pandemic.
+The Louisiana Emergency Rental Assistance Program provided emergency rental and utility assistance to Louisiana residents who were at risk of experiencing homelessness or housing instability, as well as landlords struggling to collect rent due to the COVID-19 pandemic.

 If you live in Caddo, Calcasieu, East Baton Rouge, Jefferson, Lafayette, Orleans or St. Tammany Parish, you will need to apply directly to the program in your parish.